Surprise holiday — 8 useful tips on planning a vacation

 “Giving the gift of a surprise vacation is one of the best things I’ve ever done.”

-In my case, my parents live in London, meaning tons of surprise vacation choices.
-The difficulty came in deciding where they’d want to go.
+In my case, my parents live in London, meaning I had plenty of vacation options to choose from.
+The difficulty was in deciding where they’d both want to go.